karenlander/Animatronics/README.md

 Hadi Khier
 Karen Lander
 ```
-as part of 236333 - Project in The Internet of Things,
+as part of 236333 - Project in The Internet of Things, Technion

+Center of CS Department's Software Engineering Track,

 in collaboration with ICST Technion,